-6. Of particular importance to WFP, the 2030 Agenda recognizes that some countries and people are more vulnerable than others, face greater challenges in achieving sustainable development, and require special attention to ensure that no one is left behind.4 "Leaving no one behind" in the fight against hunger means reaching everybody - women, men, girls and boys - with special attention to people living in extreme poverty, those facing discrimination, refugees, internally displaced persons (IDPs) and people affected by complex and protracted humanitarian crises, extreme violence, climate-related and other disasters.
-To ensure that the people in greatest need are reached, concerted efforts are necessary from a wide range of actors in the development, humanitarian and peace and security communities.
+and vulnerability at the core of the 2030 Agenda.
+Managing crisis-related risks and reducing vulnerability must be viewed as both a humanitarian imperative for saving lives more effectively and a development necessity in ensuring progress towards achieving the SDGs.
+"Leaving no one behind" in the fight against hunger means reaching everybody - women, men, girls and boys - with special attention to people living in extreme poverty, those facing discrimination, refugees, internally displaced persons (IDPs), people living with disabilities, the infirm, the elderly and people affected by complex and protracted humanitarian crises, extreme violence and climate-related and other disasters.
+To ensure that the people in greatest need are reached, concerted efforts are necessary, which means that WFP will partner a wide range of actors in the development, humanitarian and - as appropriate - peace and security communities.